charlierobin/xojo-canvas-buttons/README.md

 This control responds in the (generally) accepted manner, handling a click in the bounding rect and then rolling out with the mouse button still down, clicking and then moving out (MouseExit) and then moving back in, and handling the mouse up correctly: when rolled out no action triggered, when still within bounds does trigger action.

 Also adds a few custom events to assist with control painting.
-The original native Paint( g as Graphics etc ) is replaced with:
+The original native `Paint( g as Graphics etc )` is replaced with:

-`PrePaint_Normal( g As Graphics, areas() As REALbasic.Rect )` for setting up g in preparation for a “normal” paint pass (also checking if `enabled` is true or false, and drawing the control differently depending
+`PrePaint_Normal( g As Graphics, areas() As REALbasic.Rect )` for setting up `g` in preparation for a “normal” paint pass (also checking if `enabled` is true or false, and drawing the control differently depending on the result)

-`PrePaint_RolledOver( g As Graphics, areas() As REALbasic.Rect )` for setting up g in preparation for a paint pass when the button has been moused over
+`PrePaint_RolledOver( g As Graphics, areas() As REALbasic.Rect )` for setting up `g` in preparation for a paint pass when the button has been moused over

-`PrePaint_MouseDown( g As Graphics, areas() As REALbasic.Rect )` for setting up g in preparation for a pass when the mouse button has been clicked down over the button
+`PrePaint_MouseDown( g As Graphics, areas() As REALbasic.Rect )` for setting up `g` in preparation for a pass when the mouse button has been clicked down over the button

 `Paint_Common( g As Graphics, areas() As REALbasic.Rect )` as the actual painting routine using whatever colours etc have been set-up in the pre-passes

-All this is in CanvasButton base classes, the simple caption button is a subclass, showing how to use the base class as a simple jumping off point for more complicated buttons.
+All this is in `CanvasButton` base class.
+The simple caption button in the test window is subclassed from that, showing how to use it as a simple jumping off point for more complicated buttons.

 ![Screenshot of normal states](/screenshots/normal.jpg)